giaesp/ios-metro/README.md

 iOS-Metro: Do you love "Metro" UI?
-Take it in your iOS project!
+Use it in your iOS project!
 =============

 ![iPhone Fold](http://www.gianlucaesposito.it/iosmetro.jpg)